torogmw/MusicXML-Class-Library/README.md

 Additionally it should be noted that the MusicXML specification allows for the creation of valid MusicXML documents which are nonetheless musical gibberish.
 Again, future higher level libraries are expected to be implemented on top of this class library to deal with the higher-level domain of sensible music notation descriptions.

 ### Compiling
-The project uses C++11 semantics and has been compiled sucessfully with
+The project uses C++11 semantics, does not use any third-party libraries and does not employ any platform-specific commands.
+It has been built with the following compilers successfully.
 * Xcode 5.1.1 (5B1008) Apple LLVM version 5.1 (clang-503.0.40) (based on LLVM 3.4svn)
 * Visual Studio 2013 (note use /bigobj flag due to the large size of the Elements.h/cpp translation unit)
 * GCC Version 4.8